awsdocs/aws-lambda-developer-guide/doc_source/csharp-handler.md

 ## Using async in C\# functions with AWS Lambda<a name="csharp-handler-async"></a>

 If you know your Lambda function will require a long\-running process, such as uploading large files to Amazon S3 or reading a large stream of records from DynamoDB, you can take advantage of the async/await pattern\.
-When you use this signature, Lambda executes the function synchronously and waits for the function to return a response or for execution to [time out](configuration-console.md)\.
+When you use this signature, Lambda invokes the function synchronously and waits for the function to return a response or for execution to [time out](configuration-console.md)\.

 ```
 public async Task<Response> ProcessS3ImageResizeAsync(SimpleS3Event input)